 What to Expect

 Even though you have refractory epilepsy, it's still possible to get your seizures under control.
 It may be a matter of switching to a different treatment.

 Your doctor may find a different drug combination that helps.
 Getting electrical stimulation of the vagus nerve means fewer seizures for about 40% of people who try it.
 And if a brain surgeon can remove the part of the brain that's causing seizures, the seizures may stop, or at least happen less often and become less intense.

 As you are finding out what works best, you'll need a strong network of family and friends who can offer emotional support, especially if your seizures prove hard to control.
-Having a trusted person to listen can be a great comfort when you're going through something tough.
+Having a trusted person to listen to you can be a great comfort when you're going through something tough.